 Health and Environmental Cusco Safety for Tourists

-Altitude sickness in Cusco, also known as soroche, is a very real possibility when you arrive, and it can catch you off guard if you’re not prepared.
+The high altitude is one of the most important aspects to consider in Cusco.
+Altitude sickness, also known as soroche, is a very real possibility when you arrive, and it can catch you off guard if youโre not prepared.

 The city sits at a staggering 3,400 meters (11,152 feet) above sea level, so taking this seriously is important.